Contact Us for a Free Consultation (213) 542-0979

 I wrote the book on defending domestic violence charges.

-One example is, there's a case called Crawford, that in general permits the prosecutors to use evidence of Domestic Violence in the victim's statement without actually having the victim testify.
+One example is, there's a case called Crawford, which, in general, permits the prosecutors to use evidence of Domestic Violence in the victim's statement without actually having the victim testify.

 A case I recently did in the Valencia courthouse – the prosecutors had a 9-1-1 tape where the alleged victim had called, made a statement with 9-1-1, then hung up and the prosecutors could not get the alleged victim to court, so they instead requested that the judge permit them to use the 9-1-1 tape along with other evidence that they had in order to attempt to prove the case.

-The judge permitted this procedure and the 9-1-1 tape came in.
-It was actually pretty powerful evidence in the case because it had the alleged victim spelling out what she claimed happened at the time, and obviously if the jury believed what she said then they would have convicted my client because it had all the elements of the crime.
+The judge permitted this procedure, and the 9-1-1 tape came in.
+It was actually pretty powerful evidence in the case because it had the alleged victim spelling out what she claimed happened at the time.
+Obviously, if the jury believed what she said, then they would have convicted my client because it had all the elements of the crime.

-After that, they had the detective come in to say how she looked, what her demeanor was, how the house looks – in other words, to set up things circumstantially to go along with the 9-1-1 statement in order to prove the case against my client.
+After that, they had the detective come in to say how she looked, what her demeanor was, and how the house looked—in other words, to set up things circumstantially to go along with the 9-1-1 statement in order to prove the case against my client.

-When the prosecution was done with their case, this was pretty powerful evidence.
-There was some inconsistences with her story that was presented via the 9-1-1 tape and what we ended up doing was calling my client obviously, as a witness so he could give his version of events and then we ended up locating the alleged victim and we called her as a witness, because now after she had time to reflect on what happened, she had changed some serious parts of her case and ultimately, the jury ended up finding my client not guilty and the case was dismissed and my client was able to move on with his life.
+Then, we ended up locating the alleged victim.
+We called her as a witness because now after she had time to reflect on what happened, she had changed some serious parts of her case.
+Ultimately, the jury found my client not guilty, and the case was dismissed, and my client could move on with his life.

 Victim Testimony in Domestic Violence Cases